Shopping online in Croatia: What are the taxes and customs fees

 #1 Oral calculation

-This process is done without contacting the recipient of the shipment.
+This is done without contacting the recipient of the shipment.
 Hrvatska pošta delivers the shipment to the recipient together with the completed form.
 The postman will request payment upon delivery.

 If the recipient disagrees with the calculation of total costs, they can return the shipment and request the regular customs procedure via the delivery company.